kateb11/CTF-Write-Ups/BYU-CTF-Fall-2021/Oh the Roads You'll Go/README.md

 1. Look Up Phone Number on the Car
  - Looking up the area code, we know that this is somewhere in Massachusetts
- - While the whole phone number belongs to Boston Plantscape in Framingham, MA, we will find out later that that information is not relevant.
+ - While the whole phone number belongs to Boston Plantscape in Framingham, MA, we will find out later that that information is not relevant
 2. Look Up Route Numbers
  - The first visible sign shows that this road is on Route 16
  - There is a partly covered sign that starts with the number 2